 - Be prepared for the weather; if it’s cool out bring a jacket or a blanket (or raincoat because.. well..
 Seattle)

 - A couple dollars in cash to tip the band if they’re there

 - Binoculars to get an even better look at Mount Rainier

 - A zoom lens for your camera; leave the wide angle at home

-So there you have It, the best place to watch sunset in Seattle.
+So there you have it, the answer to the very important question, “Where is the best place to watch sunset in Seattle?”
 As always, feel free to holler with any questions.
 And definitely check out my Seattle stories on Insta for lots of on-the-ground looks.

 If you’re the type who loves a guided tour for your sunset in Seattle experience, consider some of these for your day in Seattle: